Last Updated on April 19, 2022 by Quantified Trading

-In the March 2012 issue of Trader’s Magazine there is an article on page 6 by Tim Bourquin.
+What can we learn from the habits of rich and wealthy traders?
+In the March 2012 issue of Trader’s Magazine, there is an article on page 6 by Tim Bourquin.
 He has interviewed many profitable traders.
-He compiled a list of 20 “habits” of what he thinks those traders have in common.
+He compiled a list of 20 “habits” that he thinks those traders have in common.

-This article contains 20 habits of wealthy and successful traders.
+This article contains 20 habits of rich, wealthy, and successful traders.
 I disagree with several of the habits.
 Let’s take them one by one and see if they make sense.

 I’ve had a reasonably successful trading career myself, and I like to question everything, so I feel entitled to have an opinion about what are the habits to become a successful trader.